 There’s no shortage of exchange-traded funds as offerings are designed to track various sectors, markets, and indexes both here in the U.S. and abroad.
 The types of ETFs that are most popular among investors include:

 - Actively managed ETFs: the main objective is to beat a particular index.

 - Bond ETFs: the main objective is to track bond performance.

 - Commodity ETFs: the main objective is to track the price of a particular commodity.
 Common commodity ETFs include gold (GLD), crude oil (USO), and silver (SLV).

 - Foreign market ETFs: the main objective is to track markets outside of the U.S.

 - Market ETFs: the main objective is to track a specific index.
-Common market ETFs include DIA (tracks the Dow Jones Industrial Average), Spider or SPDR (tracks the S&P 500 Index) and QQQ (tracks the Nasdaq 100).
+These include DIA (tracks the Dow Jones Industrial Average), Spider or SPDR (tracks the S&P 500 Index), and QQQ (tracks the Nasdaq 100).

 - Sector or Industry ETFs: the main objective is to track a sector or industry.
 Common sector ETFs include XLF (financial companies), OIH (oil companies), FONE (smartphones), and XLE (energy companies).

 Diversified Asset Pool

 With ETFs, you can invest with minimal effort to fit your taste in securities, risk tolerance, and investment goals.
 This also means you can choose from various market segments.
 Furthermore, poor-performing assets can offset those that are performing well.